-In this section, to test the performances of the above-mentioned Algorithms, we use four decision tables from UCI Repository of Machine Learning Databases.
-All the experiments have been carried out on a personal computer with Windows 7, Intel Pentium(R) Dual CPU(1.86 GHz) and 2 GB memory.
+In this section, to test the performances of the abovementioned Algorithms, we used four decision tables from UCI Repository of Machine Learning Databases.
+All the experiments were carried out on a personal computer with Windows 7, Intel Pentium(R) Dual CPU(1.86 GHz) and 2 GB memory.

-First, we compare the time for computing POSC(D) of each decision table by traditional algorithm in [8], algorithm in [9], Algorithm 3 and Algorithm 4 in this paper.
-The above four algorithms are denoted by A1, A2, A3, A4 respectively.
-We randomly choose 85% of the objects from each decision table to be base decision tables.
-The remaining 15% are as new objects.
+First, we compared the time for computing $POS_C(D)$ of each decision table by traditional algorithm referenced in [8], algorithm referenced in [9], Algorithm 3 and Algorithm 4 included in this paper.
+The above four algorithms were denoted by A1, A2, A3, A4 respectively.
+We randomly chose 85% of the objects from each decision table set as base decision tables.
+The remaining 15% were the new objects.
 Experimental results can be seen from Table 3.